sadsasuke/sadsasuke/README.md

 # Hi there 👋, I'm Saad Azhar!

-I'm a Data Scientist at **Aiforsite** with over a year of experience, specializing in AI and machine learning.
+I'm a Data Scientist at **Aiforsite**  specializing in AI and machine learning.
 I'm passionate about revolutionizing industries and creating innovative solutions.
 Currently, I'm working on cutting-edge AI chat language models and autonomous path-finding algorithms for the construction industry.

 ## 🚀 Projects
 ### Wendy - AI Chat Language Model for Construction Industry